enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-04-25_normalization.typ

 == John Lamping

-This encoding of lambda calculus terms is and the algorithm for reduction is actually equivalent to a portion of an algorithm presented by John Lamping's 1990 paper #link("https://dl.acm.org/doi/pdf/10.1145/96709.96711")[_An Algorithm for Optimal Lambda Calculus Reduction_].
+This encoding of lambda calculus terms and the algorithm for reduction is actually equivalent to a portion of an algorithm presented by John Lamping's 1990 paper #link("https://dl.acm.org/doi/pdf/10.1145/96709.96711")[_An Algorithm for Optimal Lambda Calculus Reduction_].
 Astonishingly, it seems that this paper and the development of interaction nets were independent, as Lamping mentions neither Lafont or Girard.
 The main difference (or omission) of the algorithm presented in this post and Lamping's is the lack of _bracket nodes_.
-These node are one way to resolve the duplication issue mentioned above.
+These nodes are one way to resolve the duplication issue mentioned above.

 = Conclusion & Other Topics